 Aroma: 5.125 – Very paint thinner, but not strong smelling to be offensive enough that it’s less than average.

-Manliness: 5.3 – It’s not manly really, the eco text on the back seems to coincide with the bottle as a hippie kind of mindset.
+Honesty: 5.3 – It’s not honesty really either, the eco text on the back seems to coincide with the bottle as a hippie kind of mindset (read nonsense).
 Which is sad because going with a more hiking kind of deal, I mean it comes with a carbineer I wanted this vodka to be a “when you scale the Himalayans” but sadly it is not.

 Screwdriver: 6.6 – Not bad at all, still noticeable though.